Frequently asked questions

-All our activities are offered on a Dana (Donation) basis unless explicitly stated.
+A. No. All our activities are offered on a Dana (donation) basis unless explicitly stated.
 Dana is a central teaching of the Buddha and ensures that any who are interested can benefit from Buddhist teachings.

 Q. What do you use the donations for?

-A. For venue hire, purchasing of equipment, refreshments and supporting the financially constrained to go on retreat .
+A. Mostly for venue hire, occasionally for purchasing of equipment and supporting the financially constrained to go on retreat.